-- 1. Goats must have been entered by May 11th for this class.
+- 1. Goats must have been entered by May 9th for this class.
 Goats will be auctioned Wednesday evening.
 Exhibitors may only show and sell only one meat animal.
 Exhibitors must participate in all aspects of the project including being present at the sale. - 2.
-Meat goats must weigh between 50 and 125 lbs. at the final weigh in. - The Champion Market Goat will receive a trophy donated by The Spicer Family.
+Meat goats must weigh between 50 and 125 lbs. at the final weigh in. - 3.
+The Champion Market Goat will receive a trophy donated by The Spicer Family.
+Reserver Champion Market Goat trophy donated by The Reisdorf Family.